 fortnight so you know I’m not just using your money to stimulate the local economy …

 Here’s a couple of the stray stories I’ve been working on both before and after my hiatus.
 Unfortunately, there are a couple more that aren’t live as of publication, but so it goes.

 Before You Go (Go)…

 Are you a public sector bureaucrat whose tyrannical boss is behaving badly?
 Have you recently come into possession of documents showing some rich guy is trying to move their ill-gotten-gains to Curacao?
 Did you take a low-paying job with an evil corporation registered in Delaware that is burying toxic waste under playgrounds?
 If your conscience is keeping you up at night, or you’d just plain like to see some wrong-doers cast into the sea, we here at Raising Hell can suggest a course of action: leak!
-You can securely make contact through Signal or through encrypted message Wickr Me on my account: rorok1990.
+You can securely make contact through Signal — contact me first for how.
 Alternatively you can send us your hard copies to: PO Box 134, Welland SA 5007

 And if you’ve come this far, consider supporting me further by picking up one of my books, leaving a review or by just telling a friend about Raising Hell!